 There are some IPS monitors with very good refresh rates and response times, but they’re on the pricier side.
 You can expect to pay more than $500 for an IPS monitor with a 1ms response time.
 If you’re looking for a more budget-friendly IPS monitor, then you’ll have to settle for response times of 4ms or slower.
 IPS panels are also prone to backlight issues.
 Color reproduction is better than on TN panels, even at extreme angles, but the backlight can sometimes be seen.

-Our upcoming REAPER series monitor—starting with the RFI25CBA—has been designed to overcome this particular issue.
+Our REAPER series monitor—starting with the RFI25CBA—has been designed to overcome this particular issue.
 It’s been engineered to reduce the amount of backlight bleed-through on its IPS panel.
 The monitor also features an MRPT Mode to produce extremely clear moving pictures with excellent color while significantly reducing backlight issues.